2018 One School at a Time Events:

 When: Saturday, December 1st @ 7pm

-- 7pm – Co-Founder, Bay Roberts, will give a slideshow about One School at a Time
+7pm – Co-Founder, Bay Roberts, will present a slideshow about One School at a Time.

 Join us for all or some of this program!
 One School will provide hor d’oeuvres.
 Minimum $10 donation at the door.
 Wine and beer available at a cash bar – all proceeds will go towards building a clean water system at Bbinikila School, Uganda.